Azure/missionlz/src/docs/ui-deployment.md

       --tier1-sub-id -1 subscription ID for tier 1 network and resources (defaults to the value provided for -s --subscription-id)
       --tier2-sub-id -2 subscription ID for tier 2 network and resources (defaults to the value provided for -s --subscription-id)
-          --zip-file -f Zipped docker file for use with the 'load' docker strategy (defaults to 'mlz.zip') --help -h Zipped docker file for use with the 'load' docker strategy (defaults to 'mlz.zip')
+          --zip-file -f Zipped docker file for use with the 'load' docker strategy (defaults to 'mlz.zip') --help -h Print this message
 ```

 ### Step-by-Step Azure Air Gapped Installation